The Best Exercise for Depression

 How effective could one exercise be?

-You bend down and pick up the weight, what’s the big deal!?
+You bend down and pick up the weight—what’s the big deal?

-The big deal is that the deadlift works all the muscle groups of your body in one movement.
+The big deal is that the deadlift works multiple muscle groups in one movement, which fascinated me due to its simplicity and potential.

 First deadlift workout